Skip to content

 As students head back to school, health experts are watching for infectious diseases that can spread quickly in classrooms.
 Declining vaccination rates raise the risk for preventable illnesses like measles and whooping cough, while flu, strep, COVID-19, RSV, and other circulating viruses could create a “perfect storm” for outbreaks.

-Pathologists from the College of American Pathologists (CAP) will share what they’re seeing in the lab, the top threats to watch this school year, and practical prevention measures schools and families can take to reduce risk.
+On Tuesday, August 12, 2025, pathologists from the College of American Pathologists (CAP) shared what they’re seeing in the lab, the top threats to watch this school year, and practical prevention measures schools and families can take to reduce risk.

 • Bobbi Pritt, MD, MSc, FCAP; Chair, CAP Council on Scientific Affairs, Professor of Laboratory Medicine and Pathology, Chair of Clinical Microbiology, Mayo Clinic